Procedural rule amendments take effect March 1

 Amended to increase the time of the automatic stay from 14 to 30 days and to expand the circumstances under which a stay by bond may be obtained.

-The following rules were amended to delete the term “affidavit” from the rule and to replace it with “declaration.”
+The following rules were amended to delete the term “affidavit” and to replace it with “declaration.”

 Rule 4 - Persons Subject to Jurisdiction; Process; Service